 One of our coaches expressed his concern for Jack’s safety in the field.
 After watching Jack miss yet another thrown ball, this one hitting him in the face, I had to agree.
 As the first game approached, I had a conversation with our centerfielder and second baseman about Jack.
 I told them that I was going to honor my commitment to Jack, as well as all the team, to play Jack because he had been at all our practices and had worked hard.
 I told Benny, our centerfielder, to shade toward Jack in right field when Jack was in the game and for Jack, our second baseman to be sure to run way out into right field for any relay.
 I told them to be sure they were there to help Jack but not to do his job for him.
 Nothing would be more devastating to Jack, not even getting hit by a fly ball, than for one of his teammates to push him out of the way to make a play.
 I was happy to see that they understood what I was talking about.

 The season started out a little slow for us.
 We split our first four games mainly because we were still learning to play as a team.
 After a close win in our fifth game, I called the team together after the game for a short meeting.
 I asked them what was wrong; we had won but they were all acting like someone had run over their dog.

-Rocky stood up, and speaking for the team said, “Coach the team we beat was a really bad team and we just barely beat them.
+Benny stood up, and speaking for the team said, “Coach the team we beat was a really bad team and we just barely beat them.
 What’s wrong with us?
 I know we’re better than how we’ve played up ’till now.”

 I crossed my arms and looked into the eyes of each of my boys.
 Each boy, without exception, looked back at me with eyes that expressed hope and confidence that I, the Great Coach Anders, had the answer to all their problems.
 Boy, they were in for a surprise!